naheim/rTutorials/manipulatedf.md

 * Make sure you have read in the timescale data frame from the file called *timescale.txt*.
 Make sure you understand what is in this data frame.

+* Calculate the mean size of all animals in each of the geologic time interval (i.e., rows in the geologic timescale object you just read in).
+You will need to write a loop.

+* Calculate the 5<sup>th</sup> and 95<sup>th</sup> percentile of genus sizes in each of the geologic time intervals.
+You can and should include this in same loop you use for the mean.
+The ``sort()`` or ``quantile()`` functions may be helpful.

 * Open a plot window and set the x and y limits of the plot as well as the x and y axis labels.
 You may want to set ``type="n"``.
 The help file for plot.default may be helpful.
 To get a proper time axis you will want to set the xlim parameter.

 * Plot horizontal lines for each genus.
 The position on the y-axis will correspond to the size of the genus, the starting position on the x-axis will correspond to the time of origination, and the end position will be the time of extinction.
 For a hint look up the help page for the ``segments()`` function.
 Considering the sizeData data frame, what are the vectors you will put into your code for the *x0*, *y0*, *x1* and *y1* parameters?

-* Once you have a base plot made, calculate the mean size of all animals in each of the geologic time interval (i.e., rows in the geologic timescale object you just read in).
-You may need to write a loop (see below).

-* Calculate the 5^th and 95^th quantile of genus sizes in each of the geologic time intervals.
-You may want to include this in same loop you use for the mean.
-The ``sort()`` or ``quantile()`` functions may be helpful.

-* Add lines to your plot for the 5^th size quantile, 95^th size quantile, and mean size.
+* Add lines to your plot for the 5<sup>th</sup> size percentile, 95<sup>th</sup> size percentile, and mean size.
 You should probably make these lines a color other than black.

-* If you have time, modify your code to give a different color to the genus lines that correspond to the different phyla.

 ## <a name="tableapply"></a>Table & Apply Functions